flowvault/proxy/README.md

 ## Bypassing proxy

-You can manually specify to which server to route a request by adding a request header named X-Flow-Service with the name of the service to route to (e.g. 'organization').
+We support manually configuring the behavior of the proxy on a per request basis via the following headers:

+  - X-Flow-Host (e.g. http://localhost:6291) - if specified, we
+    forward the request to this host

+  - X-Flow-Service (e.g. 'organization') - if specified, we forward
+    the request to this service

-If this header is detected, you must provide an authorization header for a user that is a member of the flow 'organization'.
+If you specify a header, you must also specify an Authorization header for a user that is a member of the 'flow' organization.

 ## Future features: